insthync/awesome-unity3d/README.md

 * [UnityBehaviorTreeImplementation](https://github.com/naelstrof/UnityBehaviorTreeImplementation) - An example of how to implement behavior trees within Unity.
 * [unity-navgen](https://github.com/idbrii/unity-navgen) - Tools for working with Unity's NavMeshComponents and generating navmesh: link generation, mesh cleanup, etc.
 * [Unity-Character-Mechanism](https://github.com/MorelAntoine/Unity-Character-Mechanism) - Framework aiming to facilitate the code development of a character in Unity
+* [CustomNavMesh](https://github.com/jadvrodrigues/CustomNavMesh) - Alternative to Unity's NavMesh system where the agents avoid each other.

 ### Analyzer
 * [UnityHeapExplorer](https://github.com/pschraut/UnityHeapExplorer) - A Memory Profiler, Debugger and Analyzer for Unity 2019.3 and newer.